-6. Use Your Bedroom Only for Sleep and Sex
+6. Use Your Bedroom Only for Sleep

 Using your laptop, working, studying or channel surfing from bed can be comfortable, but it can also break the mental association between your bed and snoozing.
 It’s best to reserve the bed for sleep and sex only, that way your body and mind are on the same page come bed time.